 : a purchase by prepayment for a certain number of regular deliveries of something (such as issues of a periodical) or for a certain period of access to or use of something (such as an online service)

 : application to purchase securities of a new issue

 : a method of offering or presenting a series of public performances

 You won't find this magazine at newsstands.
 It's sold only by subscription.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'subscription'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'subscription.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.